jazz-community/ewm-scm-utils/com.ibm.js.team.scm.supporttools/ReadMe - HowToRelease.txt

 To Build for usage

 1. Open the project com.ibm.js.team.supporttools.scmutils in Eclipse.
 See details above.
 If not done already follow the steps above.
-2. Right click the project com.ibm.rm.typemanagement
+2. Right click the project com.ibm.js.team.supporttools.framework
    - Select 'Project>Clean'
    - Right click on the file pom.xml in the project folder and select 'Run as>Maven clean'
    - Right click on the file pom.xml in the project folder and select 'Run as>Maven install'
-3. Right click the project com.ibm.rm.typemanagement
+3. Right click the project com.ibm.js.team.supporttools.scmutils
 4. Select Export
 5. Select Java>Runnable Jar File
 6. In the wizard
-   - For 'Launch Configuration' select 'DNGTypeSystemManagement - runnable jar'
+   - For 'Launch Configuration' select 'SCMUtils - runnable jar'
    - In 'Export Location' select " a path e.g. 'C:\temp\SCMUtils\SCMUtils.jar'
      You can change the root for the export if needed but keep the top folder name SCMUtils and don't modify the name of the JAR file;